itamar8910/computergraphics2018-cg-is-fake/README.md

 git commit -m "Adjust README.md" git push
 ```
+**Never push large files to the remote repository!
+You should almost always only push code.
+Never push executables or build data**

 Please refer to the git book for an explanation on the differences between those steps.
 You should be able to see your name online on your private repository: https://github.com/HaifaGraphics/computergraphics2018-'Your_Team_Name'.git